-We all know we’re aging on a physical, superficial level, but in our minds we were a wildly enthusiastic 20-year-old who was afraid to talk to girls a couple years ago, until someone calculates that out for us as a couple decades ago by adding the term grandfather, with a “You should know better” tone in their condemnation.
-We do know better on one level, but their scorn is a painful reminder of how much we’ve aged.
-We do the calculations in our head, and we realize they’re right, we are, in fact, that old now.
-The realizations that we’re that old now are not about any of one of those little things.
+We all know we’re aging on a physical, superficial level, but mentally we’re not so far removed from that energetic, wildly enthusiastic 20-year-old who was afraid to talk to girls.
+When they add, “And you should know better than to stare at a 20-year-old woman,” we realize how far removed we now are.
+We do “know better” on one level, we know how old we are, but their scorn is a painful reminder of how much we’ve aged.
+We do the calculations in our head, and we realize they’re right.
+We are, in fact, that old now.
+The realizations that we’re that old now are not about any of one of the matters listed here.
 It’s about all of them.
 It’s about that big old snowball that’s been accumulating over the years without notice.

 “You know you’re old when you fall and no one laughs,” a comedian once said.
-You know you’re old when they’re surrounding you after a fall, and they’re not there to point and laugh.
+You know you’re old when they surround you after a fall, and they’re not there to point and laugh.
 They’re there, because they’re concerned.
-You know you’re old when you feel them ask you to refrain from such activities in the future.
+You know you’re old when their raised eyebrows suggest that you might want to refrain from such activities in the future.
 You know you’re old when no one laughs about it later, even behind your back.
-People didn’t laugh when we fell when we were very young, and it’s now come full circle back on us.
-They aren’t laughing now.
+People didn’t laugh when we fell when we were very young, and somewhere along the way, it turned full circle.
+People aren’t laughing anymore.
 They’re concerned.
 It’s humiliating.
-The science of their silence involves a calculation of our age and the impact of our fall.
-It’s no longer funny to them.
-It’s so disturbing that some consider it alarming.
+The science of their silence involves a calculation of our age and the impact of your fall.
+It’s no longer funny.
+It’s so disturbing to some of them that they consider it alarming.

 I know I’m not as athletically inclined as I once was, but who is?
 I am smarter now.
 I know how to use my faculties much better than I did when I was younger.
-In the midst of my receptions, my competitive juices got the best of me.
+In the midst of these throws, my competitive juices got the best of me.
 I overdid it.
-I knew my best presentation could be had sitting on the lawn furniture with the other old people, talking about what old people talk about with lemonade in hand on a sunny day, but I didn’t decide to play this game.
+I knew my best presentation could be found sitting on the lawn furniture with the other old people, talking about what old people talk about with lemonade in hand on a sunny day, but I didn’t decide to play this game.
 An impromptu game broke out and evolved into a character-defining match of my ability against theirs.
 I could not just quit.
 “Why did you quit?”
 I imagined one of them asking me.
 “Because I’m old and I can’t handle the physical requirements of such a game anymore.”
 Yeah, that’s not in my nature.